liam-goodacre-hpe/extjs-reactor-border-split-bug/README.md

 * Run the app with `npm start`
 * Go to [http://localhost:8889](http://localhost:8889)
-* Should see four tabs all called `"example"`, the right-most should have focus
+* Should see an east panel with a splitter on the left
-* Close the second tab
+* Wait five seconds (the state will change and component rerenders)
-* Close the (now) middle tab
+* See the splitter jump to the right of the east panel
-* See two tabs with a gap in the middle and an error in the console
+* The west panel is unaffected

 ## Requirements